ClickoBito/HospitalHorror/report.md

 <!---
 List the features/stories that the team committed to finish during the sprint.
 --->
-The following features were commited to for the first sprint:
+The following features were commited to for the second sprint:

-- Database implementation.
+- Database implementation
-- Create login screen.
+- Create login screen
-- Authentication for login.
+- Authentication for login
-- Create admin register screen.
+- Create admin register screen
 - Create register functionality
 - Display status messages to frontend